timout/CarND-Advanced-Lane-Lines/writeup.md

 #### Plot result back down onto tho road such that the lane area is identified clearly.

 * Warp lane lines back onto original image using `cv2.warpPerspective`.
-* Combine lane lines with original image (version corrected for distortion) using `cv2.addWeighted`.
+* Combine lane lines with original image using `cv2.addWeighted`.

 #### Example of a lane histogram
 ![](saved_images/lane_histogram.png)